 Solar-Enhancing Film

-SMS’s Solar-Enhancing Film has demonstrated efficiency gains for many technologies including amorphous silicon, crystalline silicon, organic, and multijunction GaAs solar cells.
-For example, the nanocoating yields up to 5% more current from multijunction solar cells at normal incidence and over 20% more current at 80° incidence compared to state-of-the-art AR-coated solar glass.
+SMS’s solar encapsulants have demonstrated efficiency gains across multiple solar technologies, including amorphous silicon, crystalline silicon, organic, and multijunction III-V cells.
+For example, SMS’s nanocoating yields up to 5% more current from multijunction solar cells at normal incidence and over 20% more current at 80° incidence compared to state-of-the-art AR-coated solar glass.
 Preliminary testing also confirms UV stability and abrasion resistance.

 Panel without Nanocoating

-Uncoated panels exhibit strong reflections, absorb less light, and are more susceptible to the buildup of dust, dirt, and grime that block incoming light
+Uncoated panels exhibit strong reflections, absorb less light, and are more susceptible to the buildup of dust, dirt, and grime that block incoming light, and operate at elevated temperatures.

 Panel with Nanocoating

-Microscale light-trapping features increase optical path length, while nanoscale moth-eye structures reduce Fresnel reflections and decrease surface soiling
+Microscale light-trapping features increase optical path length and decrease operating temperature, while nanoscale moth-eye structures reduce Fresnel reflections and decrease surface soiling.

 This technology was developed with SBIR funding from the US Army and Space Force, in collaboration with PowerFilm Solar, MicroLink Devices, and MicroContinuum, and was selected as a winner of the Army XTechSBIR CleanTech Competition.